kuritka/go-k8s-operator-binder/README.md

 | `string` | `[]string` |

 ## Supported keywords
-Besides the fact that ENV-BINDER works with private fields and can add prefixes to variable names, it operates with several keywords.
+Besides the fact that GO-K8S-OPERATOR-BINDER works with private fields and can add prefixes to variable names, it operates with several keywords.
 The structure in the introductory section works with all types of these keywords.